 I’m hoping I’ll be able to walk through the jetty at Glensanda Super Quarry which is the largest granite quarry in Europe or I’ll have a very long detour away from the coast.
 The site, surrounded by mountains is only accessible by sea so it’s like a world of its own.
 Visitors are normally driven through the site for safety reasons but when I explained what I was doing the escort vehicle returned with hi viz overalls and a helmet for me to wear so I could walk through, they also gave me two bags of food.
 “We’re a big employer round here. it’s either the fish farms or working here if you don’t work for the council” one of the men told me.
 They took a pic of me for their newsletter and with big smiles all round I head up into the open hill towards the bothy at Leacraithnaich that I plan to spend the night in.
-There’s nobody in when I arrive and I light a candle to cook dinner as the wind rages outside.
-The wooden sleeping platform is harder, colder but drier than the tent.

 Date of walk: 10/12/18

 Entry to Glensanda Quarry when approaching via the coast.

 Safety clothing, permission to walk through the site and lunch courtesy of Aggregate Industries, Glensanda Quarry.

 Way to Leacraithnaich Bothy.

 Sleeping platform at Leacraithnaich Bothy, moments later my pack was crawling with mice.